-Coconut Oil Chocolate Chip Cookies with soft, chewy centers and crispy edges!
-The best part?
-No cookie dough chilling required; just roll and bake!
-This recipe is a keeper ♥
+These Thick and Chewy Coconut Oil Chocolate Chip Cookies have soft centers and crispy edges!
+No cookie dough chilling required, so you can just roll and bake!
+This recipe is a keeper!

 Hello!
 Guess who’s finally home from Germany?!
 I arrived in New York Thursday evening and oh my gosh, you guys… IT FEELS SO GOOD TO BE HOME.
 Sorry for the screaming… but seriously, I’m thrilled to be back at home and back to work.
 So thrilled that instead of sleeping in I woke up at 3 am this morning and made you cookies.
 Can you tell I missed you or what!?